genesisneo/project-hermes/README.md

 $ gulp --gulpfile ./utilities/qrcode.js --creative creatives/creativeName/XX/_123/preview.html
 ```

-This command will create a QR code for you to check your page on your mobile devices.
-Please note that this will only open `preview.html`.
+This command will generate a QR code for you to check your page on your mobile devices.
+Please note that this will only open your `preview.html`.

 ### Browse